tensorflow/docs/site/en/api_docs/python/tf/contrib/cluster_resolver/TPUClusterResolver.md

 * <b>`service`</b>: The GCE API object returned by the googleapiclient.discovery function.
 If you specify a custom service object, then the credentials parameter will be ignored.
+* <b>`discovery_url`</b>: A URL template that points to the location of the discovery service.
+It should have two parameters {api} and {apiVersion} that when filled in produce an absolute URL to the discovery document for that service.
+The environment variable 'TPU_API_DISCOVERY_URL' will override this.

 #### Raises: